 Break the Record for Red Cards in La Liga

-And the point that really brings home the absurdity of it all is the number of straight red cards: 78.
+And the point that really brings home the absurdity of it all is the number of straight red cards: 88.
 Fair enough, in isolation that figure might not mean much.
-It’s 30 more than in 2021-22 and is just five behind the 83 recorded in 2006-07, which is the most for the seasons we have data from.
+It’s 40 more than in 2021-22 and is just five more than the 83 recorded in 2006-07, which is as far back as this data was collected.
 Let’s not forget, that was also in the pre-VAR era, and a time when infamous hard men such as Javi Navarro and Pablo Alfaro were causing havoc.

 Straight reds decreased quite dramatically after the 2009-10 (81) season, going no higher than 58 until… you guessed it, this season.

 “Ah, but maybe players are just kicking lumps out of each other more often,” we know you’re thinking.
 Well, it’s untrue.
 As we noted at the start, even La Liga says that’s not the case.
-In fact, this 10-year high for reds comes despite fouls frequency being at its lowest since at least 2005-06.
-Back then there were 38.8 fouls per game – this season is averaging 26.2.
+In fact, this 18-year high for reds comes despite foul frequency being at its lowest since at least 2005-06.
+Back then there were 38.8 fouls per game – this season is averaging 25.9.

 Whichever way you cut it, 2022-23 has been truly extraordinary on the red cards front in La Liga.